Riverside Avenue Historic District: Carnegie Library

 Located at 10 S. Cedar Street, the former Carnegie Library was built in 1905 at a cost of $100,000 ($ in dollars).
 It was designed by local architects Herman Preusse and Julius Zittel.
 Rectangular in plan, it is a two-story building with a daylight basement and a neo-classical portico.
 Dark rock-faced masonry serves as the foundation atop which the façade is composed of gray-tan brick.
 The original building was 50 by 70 feet, but a later expansion to the rear added an additional 42 by 72 feet was built.
 The main entrance is a two-story portico with Corinthian columns.

 While not located on Riverside, the building is coterminous with the rest of the historic district.
 As Riverside curves southward along the bluff cut by the Spokane river and away from its east–west position in the street grid, it eventually intersects with Sprague Avenue.
 Sprague is the east–west street immediately south of Riverside, and Riverside's intersection with it comes at the location where Cedar Street naturally intersects with Sprague.
 The parkway that runs along Riverside through the historic district is continued for one block along Cedar from Riverside/Sprague on the north to First Avenue on the south.
 That is the block on which the Carnegie Library is located.

-The building served as Spokane's main library until 1963, when demand had outgrown the size of the building and the main library was moved to a larger facility.
-After that, the building changed hands numerous times until going into default and falling into city ownership.
-It the sat vacant from 1983 until 1992, when it was purchased by Integrus Architecture.
-Integrus restored the building, and has since used it as the firm's office space.
+The building served as Spokane's main library until 1963 when demand outgrew the size of the building and the main library was moved to a larger facility.
+Afterwards the building changed hands numerous times until going into default and falling into city ownership.
+It sat vacant from 1983 until 1992 when it was purchased by Integrus Architecture.
+Integrus renovated the building and has uses it as the firm's office space.